 At the School of Nursing, we are committed to fostering an environment that supports all individuals and values diversity, inclusion and equity.
 These elements are fundamental to our core values of integrity, collaboration, accountability, respect for diverse backgrounds and opinions, and excellence.

 The School of Nursing Committee on Diversity and Inclusion invites discussion and input on the ideals listed below.
 These bulleted items should be viewed in a Structure (diversity), Process (inclusion) and Outcome (equity) frame.

 The committee will work within the University at Buffalo concept of Inclusive Excellence.

 Inclusive Excellence is a comprehensive approach that integrates inclusivity into all aspects of university operations and creates a culture of shared responsibility in which all members of the university community are integral to fostering a diverse and inclusive environment.

 The Committee on Diversity and Inclusion facilitates the promotion and evolution of initiatives that address diversity and inclusion.
-This committee has monthly meetings and includes five faculty, five staff, and a minimum of two students.
-Ten regular members in a small unit is especially notable because all ten committee members are volunteers.
+This committee has monthly meetings and includes three faculty, three staff, and a minimum of two students.
 The faculty-staff unity and collaboration is palpable in the committee.
 The presence of the Multicultural Nursing Student Association is also valued.

 Diversity grand rounds were initiated in the Fall of 2017.
 These educational, interactive sessions address issues of diversity and inclusion – especially those relevant for academic health campus community members.
 Well-known internal and external guest speakers deliver the primary content of the grand rounds, followed by interactive discussion.